fourhu/pulsar-admin-openapi-go/docs/SubscribeRate.md

 `func (o *SubscribeRate) HasSubscribeThrottlingRatePerConsumer() bool`

 HasSubscribeThrottlingRatePerConsumer returns a boolean if a field has been set.

+### GetRatePeriodInSecond

+`func (o *SubscribeRate) GetRatePeriodInSecond() int32`

+GetRatePeriodInSecond returns the RatePeriodInSecond field if non-nil, zero value otherwise.

+### GetRatePeriodInSecondOk

+`func (o *SubscribeRate) GetRatePeriodInSecondOk() (*int32, bool)`

+GetRatePeriodInSecondOk returns a tuple with the RatePeriodInSecond field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRatePeriodInSecond

+`func (o *SubscribeRate) SetRatePeriodInSecond(v int32)`

+SetRatePeriodInSecond sets RatePeriodInSecond field to given value.

+### HasRatePeriodInSecond

+`func (o *SubscribeRate) HasRatePeriodInSecond() bool`

+HasRatePeriodInSecond returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)